-Application : Applied
+Application Applied

-Explanation on : application of the practice Currently, the Board consists of five (5) Directors, comprising two (2) EDs and three (3) INEDs.
+Explanation on Currently, the Board consists of five (5) Directors, comprising two (2)

+application of the EDs and three (3) INEDs.

+practice

 Collectively, the composition equips the Board with a mix of industry specific knowledge and broad business, financial and technical experience.

-Explanation for : departure
+Explanation for

+departure

-L Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are requ ired to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe